-Р "Pass-Fail" Courses

-NP "Pass-Fail" Courses
+P "Pass-Fail" Courses NP "Pass-Fail" Courses

 PASC "Pass-Advanced Standing Credit"

-W Withdrawn Early in Course
+W Withdrawn Early in CourseWP Withdrawn Late, PassingWF Withdrawn Late, Failing

-WP Withdrawn Late, Passing

-WF Withdrawn Late, Failing

-I "incomplete" Excused Absence (Time Limit One Semester)
+I "incomplete" Excused Absence

 An incomplete (I) grade is given to a student who is doing passing work in a course, but who makes arrangements with the instructor if, for reasons beyond his/her control, he/she is not able to complete the work on time.
-The (I) incomplete grade must be changed within the time limit determined by the instructor and can never extend beyond the end of the following semester.
+The (I) incomplete grade must be changed within the time limit determined by the instructor and can never extend beyond the time limit set by the registrar's office.
 Failure to complete the work before the limitation date, or within the time imposed by the instructor, results in the assignment of an administrative F (fail) grade for the course.
+At the time of this writing, the current policy is that the student will have six (6) weeks from the date the Incomplete was submitted to submit the actual grade (that includes weekends, holidays, etc.).
+If it is going to be longer than six weeks, an extension may be granted with a formal request.
+If a grade is not submitted by the end of the six weeks, it automatically turns into an F.